Main content

 • Kathy Sferra

-This workshop will explore three joint municipal and land trust projects that successfully integrated housing as part of the conservation outcome.
-The co-presenters will share lessons learned from each initiative.
+This workshop explored three joint municipal and land trust projects that successfully integrated housing as part of the conservation outcome.
+The co-presenters shared lessons learned from each initiative.
 The first project addressed a longstanding conservation priority by incorporating a modest affordable housing component.
 The second project leveraged the sale of two market-rate homes to boost fundraising efforts.
 The third project involved a large property where conservation and housing stakeholders worked collaboratively with the landowner, creating a potential new model for future partnerships.
-The presenters will emphasize the challenges and complexities faced, offering insights to help other conservation practitioners navigate the intersection of land conservation and housing objectives.
+The presenters emphasized the challenges and complexities faced, offering insights to help other conservation practitioners navigate the intersection of land conservation and housing objectives.

 A Climate Ready Shawsheen: MVP in Action